-Rome named Viriathus amixus populi romani, as an award to the Lusistanian leader for showing mercy by sparing the life of the Servilius general and his men.
-This begins a period of peace for Viriathus and his homeland.
-But Caepio, the new consul, isn’t willing to accept a barbarian taking pride in having forced Rome to sign a treaty.
-With the connivance of the Senate, he breaks the peace treaty.
-Viriathus has become a symbol for the enemy tribes of Rome. and Caepio strives to demonstrate that there is no symbol Rome can’t break.
-Even if it is through treason…
+Rome names Viriathus amicus populi romani as a reward for the mercy the Lusitanian leader demonstrated upon pardoning General Servilianus and his men from death.
+A period of peace begins for Viriathus and his people.
+But Caepio, the new consul, is not willing to consent to a barbarian bursting with pride at having forced Rome to sign a treaty.
+With the Senate’s connivance, he breaks this peace treaty.
+Viriathus becomes a symbol for Rome’s enemy tribes and Caepio tries to demonstrate that there is no symbol strong enough Rome can’t break, even if by treason…

 Direction: Paco Carrillo.

 Teatro La Latina